etiams/lambdaspeed/README.md

 (z z)
 ```

-First, the (neutral) application `(y z)` is duplicated; however, later `y` is instantiated with `once`, which makes `(y z)` a redex.
+Firstly, the (neutral) application `(y z)` is duplicated; however, later `y` is instantiated with `once`, which makes `(y z)` a redex.
 Thus, even if some application is not reducible at the moment, it may become reducible later on, so duplicating it would not be optimal.
 Ideally, both _explicit_ & _virtual_ redexes should be shared; applicative order shares onely explicit redexes, while normal order does not share any.

 As also discussed in [^lamping] & [^optimal-implementation], the technique of graph reduction, sometimes termed _lazy evaluation_, is also not optimal: while it postpones copying the redex argument initially, it must copy a term participating in a redex, whenever the former happens to be shared.
 Consider the following term (adapted from section 2.1.1 of [^optimal-implementation]):